gkorol/gkorol.github.io/_pages/about.md

 My name is Guilherme dos Santos Korol, I'm a Ph.D.
 Student in the [Computer Science](https://www.inf.ufrgs.br/ppgc/) program at the [Federal University of Rio Grande do Sul](http://www.ufrgs.br/ufrgs/inicial) (UFRGS) in Brazil.
 I work at the [LSE](http://www.inf.ufrgs.br/lse/) research group under the supervision of Professor [Antonio Beck](http://www.inf.ufrgs.br/~caco/).

 My research areas are **Computer Architecture**, **Reconfigurable Computing**, and **Machine Learning**.
 Currently, my work targets efficient execution of Deep Neural Networks (DNN) on FPGAs.
-I investigate how optimization methods like pruning and quantization at the algorithmic level and methods at the hardware level like approximate computing can be leveraged to improve the FPGA execution of DNNs - especially under constrained environments like the Edge.
+I investigate how optimization methods like pruning, quantization, and approximate computing can be leveraged to improve the FPGA execution of DNNs - especially under constrained environments like the Edge.

 ### *More about me:*